jsccosta/logseq/pages/Pragmatic Programmer Notes.md

 - Test Your Software, or Your Users Will
   Test ruthlessly.
 Don't make your users find bugs for you.
-- Don't Use Wizard Code You Don't Understand
+- Don't Use Wizard Code You Don't Understand collapsed:: true
-  Wizards can generate reams of code.
+	- Wizards can generate reams of code.
 Make sure you understand all of it before you incorporate it into your project.
-- Don't Gather Requirements – Dig for Them Requirements rarely lie on the surface.
+- Don't Gather Requirements – Dig for Them collapsed:: true
+	- Requirements rarely lie on the surface.
 They're buried deep beneath layers of assumptions, misconceptions, and politics.
-- Work With a User to Think Like a User
+- Work With a User to Think Like a User collapsed:: true
-  It's the best way to gain insight into how the system will really be used.
+	- It's the best way to gain insight into how the system will really be used.
-- Abstractions Live Longer than Details
+- Abstractions Live Longer than Details collapsed:: true
-  Invest in the abstraction, not the implementation.
+	- Invest in the abstraction, not the implementation.
 Abstractions can survive the barrage of changes from different implementations and new technologies.
 - Use a Project Glossary
+  collapsed:: true
-  Create and maintain a single source of all the specific terms and vocabulary for a project.
+	- Create and maintain a single source of all the specific terms and vocabulary for a project.
-- Don't Think Outside the Box – Find the Box
+- Don't Think Outside the Box – Find the Box collapsed:: true
-  When faced with an impossible problem, identify the real constraints.
+	- When faced with an impossible problem, identify the real constraints.
 Ask yourself: "Does it have to be done this way?
 Does it have to be done at all?"
 - Start When You're Ready.
+  collapsed:: true
-  You've been building experience all your life.
+	- You've been building experience all your life.
 Don't ignore niggling doubts.
-- Some Things Are Better Done than Described
+- Some Things Are Better Done than Described collapsed:: true
-  Don't fall into the specification spiral – at some point you need to start coding.
+	- Don't fall into the specification spiral – at some point you need to start coding.
-- Don't Be a Slave to Formal Methods.
+- Don't Be a Slave to Formal Methods. collapsed:: true
-  Don't blindly adopt any technique without putting it into the context of your development practices and capabilities.
+	- Don't blindly adopt any technique without putting it into the context of your development practices and capabilities.
-- Costly Tools Don't Produce Better Designs
+- Costly Tools Don't Produce Better Designs collapsed:: true
-  Beware of vendor hype, industry dogma, and the aura of the price tag.
+	- Beware of vendor hype, industry dogma, and the aura of the price tag.
 Judge tools on their merits.
-- Organize Teams Around Functionality
+- Organize Teams Around Functionality collapsed:: true
-  Don't separate designers from coders, testers from data modelers.
+	- Don't separate designers from coders, testers from data modelers.
 Build teams the way you build code.
 - Don't Use Manual Procedures
+  collapsed:: true
-  A shell script or batch file will execute the same instructions, in the same order, time after time.
+	- A shell script or batch file will execute the same instructions, in the same order, time after time.
 - Test Early.
 Test Often.
-Test Automatically
+Test Automatically collapsed:: true
-  Tests that run with every build are much more effective than test plans that sit on a shelf.
+	- Tests that run with every build are much more effective than test plans that sit on a shelf.
-- Coding Ain't Done 'Til All the Tests Run
+- Coding Ain't Done 'Til All the Tests Run collapsed:: true
-  'Nuff said.
+	- 'Nuff said.
-- Use Saboteurs to Test Your Testing
+- Use Saboteurs to Test Your Testing collapsed:: true
-  Introduce bugs on purpose in a separate copy of the source to verify that testing will catch them.
+	- Introduce bugs on purpose in a separate copy of the source to verify that testing will catch them.
-- Test State Coverage, Not Code Coverage
+- Test State Coverage, Not Code Coverage collapsed:: true
-  Identify and test significant program states.
+	- Identify and test significant program states.
 Just testing lines of code isn't enough.
 - Find Bugs Once
   collapsed:: true
 	- Once a human tester finds a bug, it should be the last time a human tester finds that bug.
 Automatic tests should check for it from then on.